MocMilo/akme/README.md

 One example of @cachable method works in interface and one is done at method in normal bean with addition of simple usage of SpEL.
-To work, app must be started with one of spring profiles: basic, eh, caffeine.
+To work, app must be started with one of spring profiles: basic, eh, caffeine. ex. --spring.profiles.active=caffeine

 ## database(ing)

-In this module I practise various jpa and jdbc techniques - in progress.
+In this module I practise various jpa and jdbc techniques.
 ## exceptions

-Exceptions in Spring - in progress.
+Exceptions in Spring.
+Gotta catch them all.

+## security

+Learning about Spring Security.